apify/actor-whitepaper/README.md

 TODO: Explain basic workflow with "apify" - create, run, push etc.

 Actors can be developed and run locally.
-To support running other actors, we need to define mapping of `username/actor` to local or remote git/https directories with `.ACTOR` sub-directory, which is then used to launch actors specified e.g. by `Apify.call('bob/some-actor')'`.
+To support running other actors, we need to define mapping of `username/actor` to local or remote git/https directories with `.actor` sub-directory, which is then used to launch actors specified e.g. by `Apify.call('bob/some-actor')'`.
 TODO: Maybe using environment variable with the mapping?

-`apify run` - starts the actor using Dockerfile referenced from `.ACTOR/actor.json` or Dockerfile in the actor top-level directory (if the first is not present)
+`apify run` - starts the actor using Dockerfile referenced from `.actor/actor.json` or Dockerfile in the actor top-level directory (if the first is not present)

 ### Deployment to Apify platform

-`apify push` - uses info from `.ACTOR/actor.json`
+`apify push` - uses info from `.actor/actor.json`
 New flags:
 - `--force-title` and `--force-description`
 - `--target` to specify where to deploy.
-See `.ACTOR/actor.json` for details.
+See `.actor/actor.json` for details.
 -
 ....

 ### Repackaging existing software as actors

-Just add `.ACTOR` directory to an existing source code repo.
+Just add `.actor` directory to an existing source code repo.
 Use `apify actor` command in the Dockerfile's `RUN` instruction to set up and run the actor.